bachelor-2014/report/v2/modularity.md

 revealed themselves, some of which would require a complete revision of the architecture of the robotic platform, if they are to be overcome.

-One of the major limitations lie in the use of the limited number of peripherals of the BeagleBone Black.
-With the BeBoPr++ cape attached, the robotic platform supports up to four stepper motors with no way of adding additional stepper motors, if they are to be controlled in the same way as the existing four stepper motors.
-The issue has several causes:
+One limitation lie in the limited number of ports on the BeBoPr++ cape.
+It robotic platform supports up to four stepper motors with no way of adding additional.
+This is due to it being very specialized, made for running controlling 3D-printing hardware directly from the peripherals of the cape.

-- The BeBoPr++ cape is a very specialized cape for running 3D-printing hardware directly from the peripherals of the cape.
-The cape targets are specific printer (Mendel), making the hardware for which it is made very fixed in its nature.
 This means that the peripherals of the cape are limited to exactly what is needed on such a printer.
 And this is different from what is needed on EvoBot.
 Some existing inputs / outputs are not needed, while other needed inputs / outputs does not exist.

 - As with the hardware, the software for interacting with the cape is equally targeted a specific 3D-printer, meaning that e.g. the logic for controlling each of the stepper motors various due to the different use of these motors in